 Maybe all your kids do is fight, bicker, and scream at each other, enough to drive you crazy.
 You’ve confiscated privileges, but they continue to rage on.
 Making them do “nice” things for each other feels disingenuous (not to mention ineffective at getting them to stop fighting).

 Separating them seems to work, but that’s not exactly the kind of family dynamic you want.
 Even going out in public is getting ridiculous, leaving you embarrassed to hear how your kids talk to one another.
-Often they even get physical to the point of hitting each other.
+They even get physical to the point of hitting each other.

 No matter what, you’re at your wit’s end, getting so frustrated that you end up screaming at them as well.
 You never thought you’d be the mom who screams at her kids all the time, and now you feel horrible that it’s come down to this.

 Thankfully, you have solutions.
-You see, even though my kids still fight now and then, I’ve found that there are certain things we parents can do to drastically improve the way they interact with each other.
+You see, even though my kids still fight now and then, I’ve found that we can follow best practices to improve the way they interact with one another other.